Colezwhy/Layout-Your-3D/README.md

 </div>

 ## Update
-- release ver0.1: there are still some parts missing or not finished, please stay tuned!
+- release ver 0.1: there are still some parts missing or not finished, please stay tuned!
-- Layout-Your-3D is accepted by ICLR 2025.
+- Layout-Your-3D is accepted by *ICLR 2025*.

 ## Overview
 <div align="center">